GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - Ryan told friends about unusual physical closeness with Nienke.
 - Olivia later described Ryan as completely obsessed with Nienke and said the relationship appeared dating-like at baseline.
 - Ryan discussed other dates after the marathon but Nienke remained dominant in the recovered photo record.
+- Ryan discussed Beth, an online coffee date, a State College/PSU professor, a possible blind date, and a later "blindish" workplace-gym setup with Nienke.
+- On November 5, Nienke directly challenged Ryan's decision to skip dance because he was exhausted and not in the mood, then acknowledged the message could read as too directly Dutch.
+- Ryan left the Bachata team partly for self-care and cost, later saying he had not danced since leaving and was struggling to return consistently to the gym.
 - The WhatsApp record supports a narrower late-October-through-holiday asymmetry: a November missed-goodbye episode, later travel or ride-oriented openings, and reduced continuity, while the Christmas and New Year exchanges were answered.
 - On January 10, Ryan appears to have deleted messages.
 - In January, Ryan stopped initiating with Nienke while she initiated contact.